 - A warm coat or waterproof jacket for when the weather is cold or wet.

-- Red checked dresses in the summer with option of white socks
+- Red checked dresses with white socks

 All uniform is available from the National Schoolwear Centre (Trutex), King Edward Road, Macclesfield.
 There are also regular sales of second-hand uniform at PTA events.

-For PE lessons, children wear:-
+For PE lessons, children wear: